List of deputy chief ministers of Kerala

-The Deputy Chief Minister of Kerala, an executive appointed by Governor, is a member of the Kerala Cabinet, part of the with the Kerala Council of Ministers, headed by the Chief Minister.
-The Deputy Chief Minister is the second highest ranking member of the Cabinet.
+The deputy chief minister of Kerala, an executive appointed by Governor, is a member of the Kerala Cabinet, part of the with the Kerala Council of Ministers, headed by the chief minister.
+The deputy chief minister is the second highest ranking member of the Cabinet.

+History

-The office has since been occupied only thrice, having been occupied for a few years out of the 65 years since its inception.
+The office has since been occupied only thrice, having been occupied for a few years out of the 65 years since its inception: